geddy11/sysloss/README.md

 # systemLoss
-System analysis of electronic circuits
+System analysis of electronic circuits and systems.